rand3289/OutNet/readme.md

 * There is a need for OutNet notification service.
 E-mail is not shared by the OutNet service to prevent network-wide spam.
 OutNetMsg receives messages addressed to your public key.
 If it is from some one you trust (their public key is on your white list), it tries to open the message using the protocol/mime specified in the message.
 OutNetMsg can display the message, offer to open/save the message or file, forward it to one of the services running on your system (for example, by acting as a TCP wrapper) or suggest you install a corresponding protocol handler / service.
 For example it can open a Zoom conference.
 It has to be able to manage other's public keys to be able to put them on your contact list.
 It should be possible to create "groups" of public keys.
 It should be able to share public keys and public key lists with others and notify of updates to the list.
 It should be able to send a message or a file to the list.
 There should be a mechanism to request that your public key is added to someone's friend list or group list.
 Messages from public keys not on your list will be discarded.
 Only direct (non-public) messages will be handled by OutNetMsg.
 Public messages or publicly shared files should be handled by other services.
 OutNet service provides public key to IP:PORT mapping for OutNetMsg to find the recepients.
+See https://github.com/rand3289/OutNetMsg for more info.

 * While OutNetMsg takes care of direct communication, there is a need for distributed message board service similar to twitter, reddit, facebook or newsgroups.
 Public messages and files exchanged by this service OutNetExchange (alternatively OutNetX or OutNetShare) are not addressed to an individual but reach users subscribed on a particular subject or key.
 Subject (thread) can have a hierarchical structure for example: local.USA.SanFrancisco.pizza  similar to a usenet group (section 3.2 in rfc977).  software.x86.linux.games.myBlaster can be used to distribute software.
 Alternatively a public key could become a subject allowing subscription to an individual source.
 A file hash becomes a URL where documents are hyperlinked by using their hash.
 A hybrid model can be implemented where large files are distributed using BitTorrent and small files or file metadata/hashes propagate similar to usenet articles.
 OutNetExchange can duplicate some usenet features while avoiding these problems: